Police body camera: Capabilities

 Ever since body cameras were introduced, there has been a debate over whether capabilities that make the camera superior to that of the officer's eyes should be allowed.
-For instance, infra-red recordings could in hind-sight clearly show that a suspect did or did not carry a gun in his hand, but the officer at the scene may not have been able to see this.
+For instance, infra-red recordings could in hindsight clearly show that a suspect did or did not carry a gun in his hand, but the officer at the scene may not have been able to see this.
 This issue forces companies to choose whether to incorporate 'super human' features, or not.
-For one, body cameras are able to record for up to 12 hours.
+Body cameras are able to record for up to 12 hours.
 If a law enforcement officer turns on their body camera at the beginning of their shift, they are able to record footage for the entire duration of the shift.

 Another important feature in law-enforcement body cameras is buffering: the option to let a body camera 'pre-record'.
 The bodycam can record continuously and store video from the previous thirty seconds, for example.
 If the officer presses the record switch, the preceding thirty seconds of recording will be kept.
 The ability to buffer enables officers to retain video of everything that occurred prior to the moment the record switch was pressed.
 This buffered video and audio may provide more context to an incident.
 If the recording doesn't start, the video will be deleted after thirty seconds have elapsed on a 'first in, first out' basis.
 HD resolution improves usability of recordings as evidence, but at the same time increases file size, which in turn leads to an increase in bandwidth requirements for data transfer and storage capacity.
 At present, HD is the industries' standard, but until roughly 2016 that was not the case even though the technology was widely available in other devices.